Ramona Falls Loop from Top Spur TH

 Breaking camp in the rain is messy, but it is what it is.
 You pack everything up which is mostly wet making your pack a lot heavier than it should be.
 Then hiking out is just as messy, you are wet and cold but in a weird way I kind of like it.
 I reflect back on my Lost Coast Trek and realize how much worse it could be.
 The snow falling on the hike out was a bit ridiculous.

-Posted on June 7, 2019, in Backpacking, Cascades, Mt Hood, Oregon, Pacific Northwest, PCT, Wilderness and tagged Bald Mountain, Muddy Fork, Ramona Falls, Sandy River, Top Spur.
+Posted on June 7, 2019, in Backpacking, Cascades, Mt Hood, Oregon, Pacific Northwest, PCT, Wilderness and tagged Bald Mountain, Ramona Falls, Sandy River, Top Spur.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.

 Pingback: My Dog is Complicated | The Adventure Continues